-The Headteacher or other member of the SLT at the school gate each morning and are pleased to talk with you then about any matters that do not require a longer or confidential appointment.
+The Headteacher or other member of the SLT is at the school gate each morning and afternoon and will be pleased to talk with you then about any matters that do not require a longer or confidential appointment.

 We welcome many of our parents in helping around school in a variety of ways such as reading with children, Forest School, art, cooking and running after school clubs.
 This can be on a regular basis or a one-off for a special event.